EU Draft Article-Reply1

 If the same ship is recycled at a modern, independently verified facility in South Asia, it is often reduced to a single word: “beaching.”

-Apparently, latitude and longitude have become more important than engineering controls, hazardous waste management and audited performance.
+Apparently, latitude and longitude have become more important than engineering controls, hazardous waste management, audited performance, and demonstrated compliance.

 That would be amusing if it were not shaping public perception and policy.